the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 After 10 intense days of interviews, I was lucky to have a few great options to choose from.

+Having multiple offers provided negotiation leverage, the luxury of choice, and a clear finish line.

+But what struck me the most about this position was the amount of **clarity** it gave me.

+I was able to carefully consider each opportunity and make an honest decision about what I wanted out of the role, and where I would make the greatest impact.

-And as it turns out, I ultimately accepted a 🪃 offer back to my old home at Workday. 😉
+And so, as it turns out, I ultimately accepted a "boomerang" offer, returning to my old home at Workday. 🪃

 I was thrilled to learn my old team was tackling agentic problems similar to what I've been obsessed with this year.
-And luck turns out I had the opportunity to pop back in like I'd never left, and pretend that the previous half-year was but a fever dream.
+And I had the opportunity to pop back in like I'd never left, and pretend that the previous half-year was but a wild roller coaster of a dream.

-My manager-again called it destiny, and it's hard to argue against that.

-But, boomerang aside, I've enjoyed reflecting on the full experience across multiple serious interview pipelines that led me to accepting my new role.
+Regardless of the boomerang conclusion, I've enjoyed reflecting on the full experience across multiple serious interview pipelines that led me to accepting my new role with clarity and conviction.
 And I hope I illustrated this experience in a way that can benefit others navigating similar waters.

-It was a thrill of a ride (especially the late-stage negotiation phase), and a blessing to have landed on my feet in an environment that I love and thrive in.

 ## Conclusion